criipto/docs-old/eid-specifics/order-dk-mitid.md

 Expect this process to take 5-7 workdays.

-## Apply for production access - companies registered in Denmark
+## Apply for production access - companies *not* registered in Denmark

 If you company is not registered in Denmark, menaing you don't have NemID/MitID employee signatures ("medarbejdersignatur"), please send a request for MitID onboarding to (support@criipto.com)[mailto:support@criipto.com].